system-zero/system-zero/data/docs/la.md

   # A return that is followed by a single token expression, which is
   # followed by an if[not], it returns the value of the expression
-  # if the next expression is evaluated to true.
+  # if the next expression is evaluated to true:

   func ret4 (x) {
     var y = x * 2